-Protecting your Bank Balance when Buying a CarDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Protecting your Bank Balance when Buying a CarDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Buying a car is one of the largest purchases you make in life.
 It’s no surprise you’ll be concerned about cost and want to keep it to a minimum through getting a good deal.

 Make sure you’re making the right decision and try not to run head over heel into a deal that has too many conditions.
 You don’t want to be paying more than you bargained for.

 Let someone else take the financial hit

 As soon as you leave the showroom, your car will be worth a lot less.
 After 3 years, your car will be worth 30-40% less than the price you paid for it.
 So you can get a car that's in mint condition, with only a few miles on it for 40% less than if you were the one to use it for a few weeks just by purchasing a nearly-new car instead of brand new.

 Being able to afford the car you want is one thing, but, affording the running costs is another thing.
 May people don’t take into consideration the running costs that are added on top.
 The annual cost of running a new car is $12,027 compared to an annual cost of $5,806 to run a used car.

 These figures include the fuel, insurance, vehicle tax, maintenance and depreciation costs.
 Although used cars typically cost more to run, a new car is affected by depreciation on a much greater scale.

 Be clever when using finance

 Two studies show that 47% of people who have taken out car finance don’t realise how much they’ve borrowed.
 As well as that, 90 % of people also don’t understand the terms of their contract which can land them in owing more money.